aghx86/OpenHT/README.md

 # OpenHT
-An open source head-tracker for VR
+An open source head tracker for VR

+THIS PROJECT IS WIP.
+SOURCE CODE AND SCHEMATICS WILL BE UPLOADED AS SOON AS POSSIBLE.